 Figure~\ref{fig:MPS_ED_ctQMC_rectangular} shows similar results in a rectangular geometry, $N = 3 \times M$.
-For such thin stripe systems we can perform MPS more efficiently for larger system sizes than for square geometries.
-Once again, MPS and ctQMC results coincide, and indicate a first-order transition at $J=1$ (although weaker than in the square lattice case, in the sense that the discontinuity in the local operators shown is smaller).
-Note that these results include not only values of $M$ which are multiples of three, for which there are multiple classical ground state cycles, but also values of $M$ for which a single ground state is found.
-What we see in this case is that the observables $M_x$ and $M_{zzz}$ are unable to detect changes related to any given classical ground states.
+For such thin strip systems we can perform MPS more efficiently for larger system sizes than for square geometries.
+Once again, MPS and ctQMC results coincide, and indicate a first-order transition at $J=1.0$ (although weaker than in the square lattice case, in the sense that the shown discontinuity in the local operators is smaller).
+Note that these results include not only values of $M$ which are multiples of three, for which there are multiple classical ground states, but also values of $M$ for which a single ground state is found.
+What we see in this case is that the observables $M_x$ and $M_{zzz}$ are unable to detect changes related to any given classical ground state.